Large-type Artin groups are systolic: Systolic complexes and systolic groups

-\begin{definition} A flag simplicial complex is \emph{systolic} if it is connected, simply connected, and links of vertices in its $1$--skeleton are $6$-large. \end{definition} Groups acting geometrically on systolic complexes are called \emph{systolic}.
+Groups acting geometrically on systolic complexes are called \emph{systolic}.
+Few consequences of being a systolic group are listed in Corollary above.
 The following theorem is a consequence of known results on systolic complexes but has been not stated in the literature.\footnote{It is mistakenly claimed in \cite{JanuszkiewiczSwiatkowski2006,JanuszkiewiczSwiatkowski2007} that a form of Solvable Subgroup Theorem follows immediately from biautomaticity.
 In fact it is an open question whether virtually solvable subgroups of biautomatic groups are virtually abelian.} \begin{theorem}[Solvable Subgroup Theorem] Solvable subgroups of systolic groups are either virtually cyclic or virtually $\mathbb{Z}^2$. \end{theorem} \begin{proof} Let $G$ be a systolic group.
-By \cite[Proposition 5.14]{OsajdaPrytula} virtually abelian subgroups of $G$ are finitely generated.
+By \cite[Proposition 5.10]{OsajdaPrytula} virtually abelian subgroups of $G$ are finitely generated.
 Hence, the following argument by Gersten and Short \cite[page 154]{GerstenShort1991} shows that solvable subgroups of $G$ are virtually abelian: By a theorem of Mal'cev \cite[Theorem 2 on page 25]{Segal1083} such subgroups are polycyclic, and thus, by \cite[Theorem 6.15]{GerstenShort1991} they are virtually abelian.
-By \cite[Corollary 6.5]{JanuszkiewiczSwiatkowski2007} finitely generated virtually abelian subgroups of $G$ are either virtually cyclic or virtually $\mathbb{Z}^2$. \end{proof}
+By \cite[Corollary 6.5]{JanuszkiewiczSwiatkowski2007} virtually abelian subgroups of $G$ have rank at most $2$. \end{proof}

-\section{The complexes for $2$--generated groups}
+\section{The complexes for $2$-generated groups}